junetic/amplify/_posts/2018-10-25-remote-user-testing-for-mobile-apps-2.md

 Most importantly, [unmoderated user testing](https://www.userlook.co/) is highly unbiased because the feedback is in-context and without the pressure of being watched or being polite.
 Watching what people do in their natural environment combined with them verbalizing their thoughts/reactions—makes unmoderated user testing a very powerful tool.

 We hope this article was helpful in helping you see the value of remote unmoderated user testing for your mobile apps.
+You can find out more about the differences and pros/cons of [unmoderated vs. moderated user testing here]().

 Please feel free to[ reach out on twitter](http://www.twitter.com/userlookco) or comment if you have any questions!